 Director: Tom Tykwer

 One of the most unique time loop movies out there, this German thriller is surrealism incarnate.
 It centres around Lola, a young woman with vividly red hair, who is trying to raise and deliver a large sum of money to her boyfriend, Manni, within just 20 minutes in order that he may give the money to his violent criminal boss after accidentally leaving the original sum on a subway train.
-In the meantime, Lola must do all this and reach her before boyfriend he makes a desperate and dangerous decision to rob a nearby bank.
+In the meantime, Lola must do all this and reach her boyfriend before he makes a desperate and dangerous decision to rob a nearby bank.
 Unusual aspects of ‘Run Lola Run’ includes the use of crayon like animation to symbolize when Lola is venturing off on a different sequence at the beginning of each of her runs, as well as a unique soundtrack, and distinctive look that makes it stand out as one of the more memorable loop movies you’ve ever seen.

 Director: Vincenzo Natali